Lesley Kagen

-Lesley Kagen is an American, Milwaukee native, and national bestselling novelist.
+Lesley Kagen is an American novelist from Milwaukee.
 Her first book, Whistling in the Dark, 2007, which takes place in a Milwaukee neighborhood, made The New York Times Best Seller list.
 Her novels are written from the viewpoints of children or young narrators, capturing the "kids' honesty, their unique way of viewing the world, their direct way of talking, [and] their enthusiasm."
 Common themes in her stories, which are set in the 1950s and 1960s, include: dealing with loss, family, mystery, discovering the truth, inner-workings of a community, sibling bonds, childlike perception, innocence and corruption.